ArtFect/Arpiel-unpacker/README.md

 ## How to use?
 1. Install [Node.js](http://nodejs.org "Node.js")
 2. Download repository, extract files to folder
-3. Put the Data folder with .ncf files in the repository folder
+3. Put the Data folder with .ncf files in the tool folder
 4. Open command line in folder and run `node unpack.js`

 or